Dead bugs have been a fundamental part of Pilates for years, as they allow you to strengthen your core without damaging or straining your back.

 This classic exercise builds strength throughout your body while strengthening your core.

 Try holding a dumbbell in your hand for as long as possible without bending; it’s effective at strengthening your core.

-*Please know that weight loss results & health changes/improvements vary from individual to individual; you may not achieve similar results.
+*Please know that weight loss results and health changes/improvements vary from individual to individual; you may not achieve similar results.
 Always consult with your doctor before making health decisions.
-This is not medical advice – simply very well-researched info on the dead bug exercise.
+This is not medical advice – simply very well-researched info on the dumbbell French press.